+- 3 Accounting

+- 3.2 Assets

-3.2.2 County's External Investment Pool
+- 3.2.2 County's External Investment Pool

 - 3.2.2.10 Generally Accepted Accounting Principles (GAAP) require the use of fiduciary funds to account and report assets held in a trustee or agency capacity for others.
 Custodial funds are used to account for situations where the government's role is purely custodial.
 They are most commonly used by counties to account for taxes collected on behalf of special purpose districts.
 Trust funds normally are subject to a trust agreement that affects the degree of management involvement and length of time that resources are being held.
 Assets classified as trust or custodial funds cannot be used to support the government's own programs. - 3.2.2.20 In accordance with accounting standards, when counties provide investment services to other entities under RCW 36.29.020 whether through investment pool(s) or by individual investment accounts, the county is considered a sponsoring government, and therefore has a fiduciary responsibility for those investments.
 A county is sponsoring an external investment pool when commingling (pooling) the monies of more than one legally separate entity that are not part of the same reporting entity as the sponsoring government, and invests, on the participant's behalf.
 This includes investing in the Local Government Investment Pool when all the funds are held in the county's name.
 When a County Treasurer invests any funds in its custody not required for immediate expenditure, whether or not at the request of a district, the County Treasurer is investing on behalf of the districts.
-The districts' share in the risk of loss of those investments, so long as the County Treasurer has complied with the statutory requirements in making those investments, and said funds should be reported as an external investment pool by the county. - 3.2.2.30 Sometimes resources held in custodial funds are invested in the county's investment pool.
-For example, the county collects property taxes on behalf of a city/special purpose district within the county and while the county holds the proceeds, the monies are invested in the county's external investment pool.
-The city/special purpose district may receive investment income, but does not participate in the investment losses of the pool, from the city/special purpose district's perspective, the moneys held by the county are a receivable, not an investment.
-As such, the county should report in a custodial fund a liability to the city/special purpose district, and value the investments purchased with the city/special purpose district's moneys in accordance with standards. - 3.2.2.40 Reporting investments in both investment trust fund and custodial funds will cause duplicative reporting of the same cash.
+The districts' share in the risk of loss of those investments, so long as the County Treasurer has complied with the statutory requirements in making those investments, and said funds should be reported as an investment pool by the county.
+Per guidance from the Attorney General's Office all counties operate a pool. - 3.2.2.30 As such, the county should report investments in either the investment trust fund or the custodial external investment pool per the criteria located in BARS Manual 4.3.1, Fund Types. - 3.2.2.40 Reporting investments in both an investment trust fund or the custodial external investment pool fund and custodial funds, will cause duplicative reporting of the same cash.